-Gunter d'Alquen in Berlin-Zehlendorf on Feb.
-1 1942.
-Netwerk Oorlogsbronnen.
-FU.
-Bottom image: Minister President of Norway Vidkun Quisling during a gathering with Norwegian volunteers in Oslo in Norway in Dec.
-1943.
-Quisling was charged with high treason after the war and executed by firing squad in Oslo on Oct.
-24 1945.
+Gunter d'Alquen in Berlin-Zehlendorf on February 1 1942.
+Oorlogsbronnen.
+Fair use.
+Bottom image: Minister President of Norway Vidkun Quisling during a gathering with Norwegian volunteers in Oslo in Norway in December 1943.
+Quisling was charged with high treason after the war and executed by firing squad in Oslo on October 24 1945.
 Scanpix Sweden AB.
 PDM.

 Většina nově formovaných “cizineckých” divizí se hodila jen na týlovou nebo strážní službu respektive “boj s partyzány”.
 Pozdější sbory Waffen-SS již nebyly tak dobré jako ty, co vznikaly na začátku.
 Jiné, zejména východní, zase svou nekázní a bezohledným chováním k nepříteli i civilistům pečlivě budovanému renomé SS naopak škodily.
 Pavel Houba